laro/Cilia/README.md

         - only with other/better/shorter "expression".
 - C++ "Successor Language / Syntax"
     - similar to [CppFront/Cpp2](https://github.com/hsutter/cppfront#cppfront), [Carbon](https://github.com/carbon-language/carbon-lang), or [Circle](https://github.com/seanbaxter/circle),
-    - like
+    - a bit like
-        - C and C++,
         - Java and Kotlin,
-        - Objective-C and Swift,
+        - Objective-C and Swift.
-        - JavaScript and TypeScript.
 - Uses the same compiler backend as C++ (clang comes to mind)
   with an own / a new compiler frontend.
     - Or a precompiler, like Cpp2, if that is significantly easier to do.